 Most of the retail traders in the market only trade with mechanical Technical Analysis based trading systems…

 Think about that for a second.
 Is it possible that the methodology some retail traders use are causing them to consistently lose money?

-In our opinion the answer to that question is YES!
-We believe that purely Technical based trading systems carries a lot of the blame.
+In our opinion, the answer to that question is YES!
+We believe that purely Technical based trading systems carry a lot of the blame.

 Let us explain this in some more detail.